"We travel not to escape life, but for life not to escape us." - anonymous

 • Top outdoor activities to enjoy with your family.

-• The island enjoys superb summer temperatures and has one of the highest sunshine records in all of France.
+• The island has great summer weather and lots of sunshine, one of the best in France.

 • Best time to visit: between May and September.
 The weather is sunny and the water is pleasant.